How Long Does a Fire Extinguisher Last?

 - If the extinguisher is fully or partly charged, call a local fire protection company and ask if you can drop it off.
 If no such service is available, take the cylinder to a hazardous waste disposal facility.

 - If the extinguisher is empty, depress the lever to ensure no residual pressure remains.
 Then, remove the head to make it clear that the cylinder is empty.
 Call your local steel recycling center to ask about dropping off the empty extinguisher.

 Schedule Fire Extinguisher Service in the Mid-South

-To schedule fire extinguisher testing, inspections, or replacement in Tennessee, Arkansas, or Mississippi, please contact State Systems online or call us at 866-308-5701 today.
+To schedule fire extinguisher testing, inspections, or replacement in Tennessee, Arkansas, Mississippi, or Alabama, please contact State Systems online or call us at 901-531-6550 today.